 Birch juice, or birch sap, is the sap directly tapped from birch trees.
 Birch juice is the new coconut water.
 It tones skin and has hydrating and moisturizing benefits.
 Birch sap is also packed with vitamin C for a brighter complexion with a healthy glow.

 Centella Asiatica, sometimes listed as asiatic acid, hydrocotyl, or gotu kola, is a plant that grows in tropical swampy areas, native to the wetlands of Asia.
 Centella is rich in antioxidants, it’s a source of of amino acids and has soothing and hydrating properties.
 Centella protects skin from environmental damage, oxidative stress, and prevents premature aging and has shown to significantly improve skin’s moisture content with concentrations as low as 5%.
+No wonder it is found in many Korean skincare products.

 Lastly, Centella also has anti-inflammatory properties.
 Madecassic acid is one of the active compounds in Centella extract.
 It suppresses inflammation and reduces redness and irritation, making Centella a perfect ingredient for sensitive skin.